alexmclarty/openid-connect-documentation/pages/explore/explore_auth_code_flow.md

 |redirect_uri|This is the URI to which the response should be sent.
 This must exactly match one of the Relying Party's redirection URIs registered with the OpenID Provider.|
 |state|It is recommended that client's use this parameter to maintain state between the request and the callback.
 Typically, Cross-Site Request Forgery (CSRF, XSRF) mitigation is done by cryptographically binding the value of this parameter with a browser cookie.|

-The OpenID Connect specification also defines a number of optional parameters that may be used to modify the behaviour of the authentication process.
+The OpenID Connect Core Specification also defines a number of optional parameters that may be used to modify the behaviour of the authentication process.
 For example the prompt parameter can be used to control whether the user is prompted for re-authentication or not.

 For more details see the [OpenID Connect Core Specification](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth).
 It should be noted that support for optional parameters is implementation specific.

 ### Authentication and Authorization

 If the request is valid the OpenID Provider will attempt to authenticate the End-User.
-The means used to do this are outside the scope of the OpenID Connect specification and will vary by implementation, but typically this will be done by loading a page in the End-User's user agent requesting the user to provide their credentials e.g. username and password and possibly a second factor like a One Time Password.
+The means used to do this are outside the scope of the OpenID Connect Core Specification and will vary by implementation, but typically this will be done by loading a page in the End-User's user agent requesting the user to provide their credentials e.g. username and password and possibly a second factor like a One Time Password.

 Once the End-User is authenticated the OpenID Provider must obtain an authorization decision before releasing information to the Relying Party.
 This or be done through an interactive dialogue with the End-User that makes it clear what is being consented to or by other means (for example, via previous administrative consent).